 Regulation PDF (in Greek)

-Application deadline: 1 November 2020 or until places are filled
+Application deadline: extended until 15 October 2023 or until places are filled

 Campus: Thermi, Thessaloniki

-1,5 years full-time (non-experimental dissertation) or 2 years full-time (experimental dissertation) or part-time (the duration is doubled) / combining the traditional face-to-face education with distant learning / weekends
+Duration/Mode: 1,5 years full-time (non-experimental dissertation) or 2 years full-time (experimental dissertation) or part-time (the duration is doubled) / distant learning / weekends

 Who can apply